Health Policy Scholars Program

-Lakeisha C. Tillery is a doctoral student in the department of microbiology and immunology at Meharry Medical College.
+Lakeisha Tillery is a doctoral candidate in the department of microbiology and immunology at Meharry Medical College.
 Her ultimate career goal is to become an interdisciplinary scientist for the Food and Drug Administration.
 A native of Baltimore, Maryland, she graduated from the University of Maryland-Eastern Shore with a B.S. degree in biology after becoming a certified nursing assistant.
 Following graduation she worked for Agencourt Biosciences as a genomic fellow in the research and development department and at Johns Hopkins School of Medicine as a research assistant in the department of neurobiology.
 Her research thesis at Meharry focuses on delineating novel signaling pathways within the human endothelium responsible for endothelial dysfunction and vascular inflammation.

-Christopher Watson, M.P.H.
+Christopher Watson, MPH